All About the Films

 Sponsored by League of Women Voters of Teaneck, NJ

-Talkback with Attorney Hillary Schneller, Center for Reproductive Rights; Angela Bonavoglia, journalist, author; Casey Olesko, Planned Parenthood NJ
+Talkback with Attorney Hillary Schneller, Center for Reproductive Rights; Angela Bonavoglia, author & journalist; Casey Olesko, Planned Parenthood NJ; moderated by Sandi Klein

 From 2011 to 2013, hundreds of regulations were passed restricting access to abortion in America.
 Reproductive rights advocates refer to these as "TRAP" laws, or Targeted Regulation of Abortion Providers.
 Trapped interweaves the personal stories behind these regulatory battles: from the physician who crisscrosses the country assuring medical services are available; to the strong women and men who run the clinics; to the lawyers leading the legal charge to eliminate these laws; to the women they are all determined to help.